 In this map, I will use a divergent color scale to show areas in Europe where each species is dominant, and also show areas where both species are present.

 In a previous post, I discussed how to plot GBIF occurrence data using OpenStreetMaps.
 Here, I will plot a distribution map.
 Distribution maps differ from occurrence maps in that occurrences are aggregated and plotted as a heat map.
 Additionally, the map has to be projected using an equal area projection.
+I will illustrate these two features by plotting the distribution of the tawny owl (Strix aluco) in Europe.

 In a previous post, I discussed how to plot occurrence data from GBIF on a map.
 In this post, I will discuss how to plot a bird migration by producing an occurrence map for each month of the year.
 I will use the migration of the stork (Ciconia ciconia) as an example.